The Main Hot Tub Start-up Chemicals and How to Use Them

 • Bather Load: High concentrations of bathers in a hot tub can cause an increase in the total dissolved solids (TDS) levels in the water.
 This can lead to cloudy or foamy water, skin irritation, and other health issues.
 To counteract this issue, it's essential to regularly monitor TDS levels when there is a high bather load.
 Regular testing will also help prevent scale build-up due to high calcium hardness levels.

-• Temperature: Temperature plays a vital role in the hot tub water balance.
-According to the CDC, too much heat can cause bacteria to grow faster, resulting in cloudy or foamy water and unpleasant odors.
-Knowing your hot tub's temperature should be set to maintain proper water chemistry and balance.
+• Temperature: Hot tub water temperature plays a vital role in the hot tub water balance.
+According to the CDC, too much heat can cause bacteria to grow faster, resulting in cloudy or foamy water and nasty hot tub smells.

-• Sun Exposure: Sun exposure can also affect how well-balanced your hot tub water is.
-The UV rays from the sun can cause chlorine levels to drop, leading to an increase in bacteria and algae growth.
+• Sun Exposure: Sun exposure can also affect the well-balancedness of your hot tub water.
+UV rays from the sun can cause chlorine levels to drop, leading to an increase in bacteria and algae growth.
 To counteract this issue, you should use an algaecide every few weeks and ensure your hot tub cover is secure when not in use.

 Once you have tested and analyzed the levels, you may need to adjust the chemicals in your hot tub accordingly.
 This needs to be done every time there is an imbalance in the results.